 - Pinch of salt (if almonds are unsalted)

-1 Process the oats: In the bowl of a food processor, pulse the oats for 10 seconds to break down them down a little.
+1 Process the oats: In the bowl of a food processor, pulse the oats for 10 seconds to break them down a little.
 Some pieces should look small like sand; others should remain almost whole.
 This is what you want.

 2 Combine the ingredients: In a small bowl, stir together the peanut butter, honey, and vanilla extract.
 Add oats and chocolate chips to the peanut butter and stir well with a wooden spoon to combine.
 The mixture will be thick and pliable like playdough.